theripper93/theripper-premium-hub/premium-changelogs/side-quest-society-premium.md

+## Version 1.5.0
+- New adventure - Fire in the Hall

 ## Version 1.4.1
 - New Adventure - An environmental hazard
 - Added tokens for all creatures and npc for all adventures up to this one